 Skip to main content

-Bring Your Own Key (BYOK) allows Advanced and Enterprise plan users to use their own AWS Bedrock credentials for LLM operations.
+Bring Your Own Key (BYOK) allows Scale and above plan users to use their own AWS Bedrock credentials for LLM operations.
 This enables unlimited usage without consuming platform credits, provides cost control through your own AWS billing, and supports data residency requirements.

 Benefits